 20. Ask for help when you need it

-On that note, it’s important to remember that your partner isn’t the only other person who can get involved in the wedding planning.
+On that note, it’s important to remember that your partner isn’t the only other person who can get involved in wedding planning.
 You’ll likely both have friends and family members who are keen to offer a helping hand, and you shouldn’t be afraid to ask for it if things get stressful.

-On the day of the wedding, your bridesmaids and groomsmen will also be on hand to help out – whether it’s practical or emotional support that you might be looking for.
+On the day of the wedding, your bridesmaids and groomsmen will also be on hand to help out – whether it’s the practical or emotional support that you might be looking for.

 21. Allow time to relax the day before

+Another wedding planning tip that is crucial is to relax before the big day.
 You don’t want to be rushing to finalise last-minute details right up until the morning of your wedding; give yourself at least a day to relax and push all of your wedding planning duties to one side.
 Treat yourself to a trip to the spa or the nail salon and try to get an early night!

 22. Remember to enjoy it!